 Non-Columbia students: can request electronic transcripts online through the Columbia University registrar.

 Most meals are not included in the program fee.
 You should plan to bring between $5-$10 a day to cover the cost of your meals and bottled water.
 You will be issued a SUFE student ID which can be used as a meal card to be used in the dining halls on campus.
 The cafeterias have a wide range of food

 During the first four weeks of the program, language classes meet Monday through Friday from 8:00 am to 12:00 pm.
 You will have a break for lunch at noon where you can eat at an on-campus canteen (cafeteria).
 In the afternoons, students have private tutorials with their instructors for an hour and a half.

 Outside of class, you have the option to meet with language partners who are local university students.
-Spending time with a local peer in a relaxed, out of class setting will give you the opportunity to gain perspectives on what to see and do while in Beijing.
+Spending time with a local peer in a relaxed, out of class setting will give you the opportunity to gain perspectives on what to see and do while in Shanghai.

 Cultural and social events are often scheduled at night during the week, and cultural excursions take place on Saturdays.

 Zhirong Wang serves as the Faculty Director of the program.
 She received her B.A. in Chinese Language and Literature from Peking University, and her Ph.D. in Chinese Language from the University of Wisconsin-Madison.
 She joined Columbia University in 1996 and has taught courses ranging from Elementary Chinese to Advanced Chinese.
 She is the author of several Chinese textbooks including Renwen Tianxia: Advanced Chinese for Humanities (Beijing Language and Culture University Press); An Elementary Chinese Reader (Beijing University Press); A Primer for Advanced Beginners of Chinese (co-author, Columbia University Press).

 Under the supervision of Columbia faculty, local university instructors will also teach some components of the Chinese language courses.